xeroxIRC/xeroxIRC.github.io/services.md

 !flags $oper +Oo
 ~~~

 *This is an EXTTARGET.
 EXTTARGETs allow you to set flags on a more general group of users.
-Another target,  `$registered` allows you to apply flags to all identified users.*
+Another target,  `$registered`, allows you to apply flags to all identified users.*

 For example, if you want to auto-voice all users identified with NickServ, you can do: